 Evaluate major factors to mitigate risk

 The supply chain risk for well stimulation services is moderate.
-Providers of well stimulation services rely on a constant supply of inputs such as drilling fluids, oil and gas machinery and trucks.
+Providers of well stimulation rely on a constant supply of inputs such as drilling fluids, oil and gas machinery and trucks.
 Among these inputs, drilling fluids present the most significant risk to the supply chain.
-Drilling fluids are forced...
+Drilling fluids are forced into...
 Subscribe to learn more.